-An FAA multi-engine land (MEL) rating gives a competitive advantage for those seeking employment within any commercial aviation sector.
-The course includes the fundamentals of flying multi-engine land aircraft and the aerodynamic laws that govern such multi-engine aircraft.
-Students will become safe, proficient, and aeronautically knowledgeable multi-engine land pilots.
-The course is all hands-on ground and flight time, tutoring with expert flight instructors, and observing peers in the cockpit or in a simulator.
-The Multi-Engine Land Ground/Flight course consists of for 25 total flight hours of multi-engine training.
-Flight fees are based on hours of flight time and are the same for all students.
-The course adds the Multiengine Land rating to the student's Commercial Pilot Certificate.
-Prerequisite: AER 3020, Corequisite: AER 4020 [Course fee: \$12,228]
+An FAA multi-engine rating gives a competitive advantage for seeking employment within any commercial aviation sector.
+From the fundamentals of flying multi-engine aircraft and the aerodynamic laws that govern multi-engine flight to the challenging task of learning the related aeronautical knowledge, students will become proficient and knowledgeable multi-engine pilots.
+The instruction takes students up to the skill levels necessary to earn a Multi-Engine Land flight rating.
+Students will have access to reprints of applicable FAA advisory circulars and source material for further study on all aspects of multi-engine training.
+The course is all hands-on flight time tutoring with expert flight instructors and observing peers in the cockpit or in a simulator.
+Students will practice to proficiency under dual instruction only for all multi-engine training and master the content for their added rating to their Commercial Pilot Certificates and Instrument Ratings; 3 hours of flight practicum per week.
+Prerequisite: AER 3020, Corequisite: AER 4020 [Course fee: \$5,060]